CarloWood/evio/README.md

 1. Device is (derived from) `PersistentInputFile`.
-This means that a file path is associated with the device that is monitored using <tt>inotify(7)</tt>; and as soon as there is something / more to read from that path the device will read it.
+This means that a file path is associated with the device that is monitored using <tt>inotify(7)</tt>; and as soon as there is something/more to read from that path the device will read it.
 The only way to destroy such an object is by calling `close()`.

 2. `IO` is (derived from) `OutputDevice` and there is still data in its buffer that wasn't